 My passion is bringing ideas to life.
-I have extensive experience in executing concepts from start to completion, leveraging and combining all media to promote a brand, including responsive design, visual design and UI/UX design for interactive applications: web, mobile, social.
+I have extensive experience in executing concepts from start to completion, leveraging and combining all media to promote a brand, including responsive design and UI/UX design for interactive applications: web, mobile, social.

 I’m currently the Digital Art Director at Lincoln Center for the Performing Arts where I’m responsible for website and mobile app design and developing new digital experiences while evolving and strengthening the ones already in place.
 Lincoln Center Digital is focused on developing one of a kind, unique consumer experiences online, on mobile devices and physically across our 16-acre campus in Manhattan.
 Our digital team has the incredible opportunity to build solutions across a broad range of performing arts experiences.